EHER/php-tools/README.md

 Php console tools installed with composer

 Tools included:
+- [composer] - Dependency Manager for PHP
-- [php-cs-fixer][php-cs-fixer] - Analyzes some PHP source code and tries to fix coding standards issues (PSR-1 and PSR-2 compatible)
+- [php-cs-fixer] - Analyzes some PHP source code and tries to fix coding standards issues (PSR-1 and PSR-2 compatible)
-- [phpcs][phpcs] - PHP_CodeSniffer tokenises PHP, JavaScript and CSS files and detects violations of a defined set of coding standards
+- [phpcs] - PHP_CodeSniffer tokenises PHP, JavaScript and CSS files and detects violations of a defined set of coding standards
-- [phpspec][phpspec] - SpecBDD Framework for PHP
+- [phpspec] - SpecBDD Framework for PHP
-- [phpunit][phpunit] - The PHP Unit Testing framework
+- [phpunit] - The PHP Unit Testing framework
-- [phpwatch][phpwatch] - Command line client that allow you to run arbitrary shell commands whenever changes occur in a list of specified files
+- [phpwatch] - Command line client that allow you to run arbitrary shell commands whenever changes occur in a list of specified files

 ##Install in 3 steps